leononame/advent-of-code/README.md

 **CAREFUL SPOILERS: This repo contains solutions to the Advent of Code game.**

+I use AOC as a training.
+I'm new to go and still starting out as a dev.
+This game teaches me a lot of skills.
+I regularly check reddit for hints on how to solve this and also use [this](https://github.com/metalim/metalim.adventofcode.2018.go) great repo as a reference, as I'm not a great voodoo programmer myself (yet).

+Once I finished all the puzzles, I'm going to refactor this repo and include explanations for the puzzle solutions so others that are as stupid as me can have a little help.

 ## What is Advent of Code?

 Advent of Code is a little programming puzzle game describing itself: